AFlow: Automating Agentic Workflow Generation

 \section{The Design Details of \model}

-The core concept of the \model is to employ Large Language Models (LLMs) as optimizers to modify code-represented workflows within a search structure based on a Monte Carlo Tree Search (MCTS) variant.
-It operates through an iterative process of soft mixed probability selection, LLM-based optimization expansion, execution evaluation, experience backpropagation, and dynamic convergence assessment until reaching maximum iterations or meets convergence criteria.
-A simplified illustration is shown in Figure \ref{mcts}, with a detailed algorithm process presented in Appendix \ref{appendix:algo of aflow}.
+The core concept of \model is to employ Large Language Models (LLMs) as optimizers within a Monte Carlo Tree Search (MCTS) variant to discover effective workflows.
+In our MCTS structure, \textbf{each tree node represents a complete workflow rather than individual LLM-invoking node}, enabling the discovery of universal solutions for classes of problems.
+The search process operates through an iterative cycle of soft mixed probability selection, LLM-based optimization expansion, execution evaluation, and experience backpropagation until reaching maximum iterations or convergence criteria.
+A simplified illustration is shown in Figure \ref{mcts}, with detailed algorithm process and theoretical analysis presented in Appendix \ref{appendix:algorithmaflow} and Appendix \ref{appendix:theroy}, respectively.

 Existing workflow optimization methods iteratively use past workflow structures to prompt LLMs to discover new structures.
 However, due to information loss during accumulation (as input tokens increase), this approach struggles to guide LLMs towards specific performance metrics.
 Combined with the vast search space of code, this reduces search efficiency.
-Our \textbf{key idea} is to leverage the tree structure of MCTS to preserve node-based exploration experiences in workflow optimization.
-When a node is revisited, we accurately reuse past successful experiences and avoid failures, enabling effective workflow generation and improving search efficiency.
+Our \textbf{key idea} is to leverage the tree structure of MCTS to preserve workflow-based exploration experiences in $N_{max}$ rounds workflow optimization.
+When a workflow is revisited, we accurately reuse past successful experiences and avoid failures, enabling effective workflow generation and improving search efficiency.
 To prevent local optima, we introduce a special selection mechanism allowing generation from a blank template at any round.
 Next, we will introduce the complete process of \model, as shown in Algorithm \ref{alg:concise-mcts-workflow-optimization}.